 - Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with engineering drawings outlining how the various rehabilitation methodologies (The Scheme PCAS) will be applied to Blackwater Bog.
-This will take account of peat depths, topography, drainage, hydrological modelling and internal constrained areas (see map for an indicative view of the application of different rehabilitation methodologies). - A drainage management assessment of the proposed enhanced rehabilitation measures will be carried out and any issues identified resolved and the rehabilitation plan adapted. - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation will be carried out.
-The results of this assessment will be incorporated into the rehabilitation plan to minimise known archaeological disturbance, where possible. - An assessment of pumping requirements to complete decommissioning is to be carried out. - A review of issues that may constrain rehabilitation such as known rights of way, the planned solar farm, and existing land agreements is to be carried out - A review of remaining milled peat stocks is to be carried out.
-There are peat stocks remaining on the bog in general however only a single stockpile overlaps the currently proposed rehabilitation areas. - An ecological appraisal of the potential impacts of the planned rehabilitation on the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) is to be carried out.
-The scheduling of rehabilitation operations will be adapted, where required. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out Appropriate Assessment of the Rehabilitation Plan in accordance with the phasing and timeframe of the rehabilitation plan. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+This will take account of peat depths, topography, drainage, hydrological modelling and internal constrained areas (see map for an indicative view of the application of different rehabilitation methodologies). - A drainage management assessment of the proposed enhanced rehabilitation measures has been carried out and any issues identified resolved and the rehabilitation plan adapted. - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation has been carried out.
+The results of this assessment have been incorporated into the rehabilitation plan to minimise known archaeological disturbance, where possible.
+There are several known archaeological features on the site.
+These have been constrained and buffered to avoid disturbance. - An assessment of pumping requirements to complete decommissioning has been carried out.
+It is proposed during this phase to decommission four out of seven pumps on site.
+One of these pumps is currently operational and will be turned off.
+This is located at the northern end of the site adjacent to Fin Lough.
+The other pumps will be retained for now. - A review of issues that may constrain rehabilitation such as known rights of way, the planned solar farm, and existing land agreements has been carried out. - A review of remaining milled peat stocks is to be carried out.
+There are peat stocks remaining on the bog in general however only a single stockpile overlaps the currently proposed rehabilitation areas.
+It is expected that this stockpile will be removed prior to rehabilitation commencing. - An ecological appraisal of the potential impacts of the planned rehabilitation on the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) has been carried out.
+The scheduling of rehabilitation operations will be adapted, where required. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment of the Rehabilitation Plan is being carried out.
+(Note that the rehabilitation plan for Blackwater Bog went to Stage 2, NIS). - Track implementation and enforcement of the relevant IPC Licence conditions, and other environmental control measures during the implantation of the rehabilitation plan.